ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 so, alterations within the bases of these sections (alleles) will produce variations of this trait?

 If DNA is randomly assorted, how can you have a locus? also what about chromosomal mutation?

 if evolution change in frequency of alleles, you can evolve but not speciate? nuances here

+bones could have microbial damage from soil, termites, roots of trees, stone damage from a collapse, etc.

+natural selection on phenotype

+dna can determine if interbred if early fossil (biologicial species)

+earlist use of tool use from bone damage

+tool use on megafauna bones

+be part of ongoing project/facebook groups to know modern techniques

+squatting facets on tibia
+ancient beds in iraq (archeological evidence of beds) plant species brought into the cave arrangement of pieces (length of extended leg or curled up in fetal position)